-Discover the 10 regions and towns along the Saar and Mosel:
+Discover the 11 regions along the Saar and Mosel!

 Rolling hills with views as far as Luxembourg and France.
 The tri-border region where the Saar and Mosel meet is perfect for cycling and hiking.
 Riesling wines from the steep slopes of the Saar as well as Elbling and Burgundies from the Upper Mosel are ready to be enjoyed.
 Key places of interest: Saarburg's old town with its castle ruins and waterfall, and the open-air museum Roscheider Hof in Konz.

 The Porta Nigra, the Imperial Baths, Trier Cathedral and many other historic UNESCO World Heritage Sites make the 2,000 years of culture of this former Roman metropolis on the banks of the Mosel both visible and accessible.